MakeSchool-Tutorials/web-7-react-redux-tetris-app/P04-Grid-Board/content.md

 The `makeGrid` method generates an array of 18 rows, each containg 10 `GridSquares`.

+The components in this array are rendered in `div.grid-board`.

 Test this in 'App.js'.

 The grid squares should all end up stacked vertically.

+**Use CSS Grid to arrange the squares**

 Use CSS Grid to arrange them into a grid.